Growing up in Edenhope in a farming family, Emma knows the challenges and great opportunities of rural living.

 Behind the scenes, she has assisted many community groups with grant applications, planning and negotiating with Council and other stakeholders on their behalf.

 Since becoming the Member for Lowan in November 2014 Emma has moved to Horsham and is passionate about standing up for local communities on issues that matter to them.

-Emma has been the Shadow Minister for Mental Health, Shadow Minister for Senior Victorians and Shadow Minister for Consumer Affairs since December 2016.
+Emma has been the Shadow Minister for Mental Health, Shadow Minister for Senior Victorians since December 2016 and in October 2017 became the Shadow Minister for Country Health and Shadow Minister for Women.